Sioux Falls YMCA FAQs

-- Tepeetonka Alpha (campers ages 10&11) and Ranch Camp will have ONE overnight on the second Thursday of the session.
+- Tepeetonka Alpha (campers ages 10&11) will have ONE overnight on the second Thursday of the session.

 - Tepeetonka Grande (campers ages 12&13) and TLC (campers ages 14&15) will have TWO overnights during their session.
 One on the first Thursday and one on the second Thursday of the session.

-- Tailfeather campers will enjoy ONE overnight on the Thursday night of their session.
+- Tailfeather campers will have ONE overnight on the Thursday of their session.